 The constant scrolling and swiping through social media has created a pandemic within a pandemic.
+Unfortunately, it is the type of pandemic that affects the mental health of teenage girls.

 As parents we can think back and reminisce on how the world worked for us pre-social media.
 We saw pictures of our friend’s vacation only if we went over to their house and shuffled through their stack of photos.
 We knew we didn’t get invited to the party over the weekend only if we overheard someone talking about it at school.